masud-technope/NLP2API-Replication-Package/README.md

 - **oracle-310** : NL queries and ground truth API classes

 - **lib** : It contains all the dependency files (Optional).
 The tool is an executable JAR file, and hence already packages all the dependencies.
+- **jdk-fasttext-checker.bat** : It checks for Java 8 and fastText installations and their operation integrity.

 - **README**
 - **LICENSE**